Baltasarq/monty-hall-paradox/README.md

-# monty-hall-paradox
+# The Monty Hall Paradox

-A simulation demonstrating the Monty Hall paradox.
+A simulation illustrating the [Monty Hall paradox](https://en.wikipedia.org/wiki/Monty_Hall_problem).

+The simulation conterunituitively demonstrates that you get an extra third of probabilities of getting the prize by changing your initial choice.